Code-Institute-Submissions/monkees/readme.md

 Enter `nodemon server.js` to run the server then visit [localhost:8080](http://localhost:8080)

-Enter `start karma` to run the tests. (make sure the karma cli is installed, see above)
+Enter `karma start` to run the tests. (make sure the karma cli is installed, see above)

 ## Inspiration